coolsamson7/dorm/README.md

 Before we describe the solution, let's figure out what the problem is....

-Typical applications use the normal ORMs that persist entities on table structures that are known at compile time and relie on predefined tables.
+Typical applications use the normal ORMs that persist entities on table structures that are known at compile time predefined in the underlying dbms.
 While this is fine for most cases, there are some situations, where we need to configure entities dynamically.
 Think of a custom workflow definition ( e.g. with Camunda ) that wants to persist some complex internal state, which is not known upfront.